 Asia Pacific 1963: Formation of Malaysia

-In 1961, Indonesia attacked Dutch New Guinea.
+In 1961 Indonesia attacked Dutch New Guinea.
 The dispute was resolved by the United Nations, which transferred the territory to the Indonesians in 1963.
-Meanwhile, Singapore and British Borneo had agreed to merge with the recently independent Federation of Malaya to form the new state of Malaysia.
-Indonesian opposition to this move led to a 3 year confrontation, which Malaysia won with Commonwealth support.
+Meanwhile Singapore and British Borneo had agreed to merge with the recently independent Federation of Malaya to form the new state of Malaysia.
+Indonesian opposition to this move led to a 3 year confrontation, which Malaysia won with Commonwealth support (although Singapore left the federation in 1965).

 The Worker’s Party of Vietnam formed in South Vietnam, Communist underground activity increased, and Viet Minh troops began to return.